Inheritance tax is a charge that can be applied on the estate (the property, money and possessions) left behind when someone dies.

 Whilst anyone can benefit from the nil-rate band of £325,000, the residence nil-rate band comes with some significant restrictions:

-- It only applies to one property which has been at some point your ‘residence’, provided you owned it at some point on or after 8 July 2015.
+- It only applies to one property which has been at some point your ‘residence’, provided you owned it on or after 8 July 2015.
 A property that has never been your residence does not qualify, nor might investment properties.

 - It only applies if you pass your home on to a direct descendant.
 This includes your children (also step-children and adopted children) and their children.
 So anybody without direct descendants cannot benefit.